jchultarsky101/uamcli/README.md

 Usage: uamcli <COMMAND>

 Commands:
-  config  Working with configuration asset   Digital asset operations help    Print this message or the help of the given subcommand(s)
+  config          Working with configuration asset           Digital asset operations transformation  Transformation operations help            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help (see more with '--help')